faasbase/fnctl/README.md

 # fnctl
-CLI tool for building and managing functions for faasly
+CLI tool for building and deploying serverless applications